List of Charmed characters: Victor Bennett

 Victor Bennett, played by Anthony Denison (season one) and James Read (seasons three to eight), made his first appearance during the season one episode "Thank You for Not Morphing".
 He is the ex-husband of Patty and the father of Prue, Piper and Phoebe.
-After his divorce to Patty and her death, Victor left his daughters to be raised by their grandmother after constantly fighting with her about how to raise the girls.
+After his divorce from Patty and her death, Victor left his daughters to be raised by their grandmother after constantly fighting with her about how to raise the girls.
 Victor reappears in his daughters' lives after they become witches and restores the relationship with his daughters.

 In 1998, Victor appears in San Francisco not long after his daughters find out they are witches.
 Prue is suspicious of him but Piper and Phoebe are more open to seeing him.
 Victor admits he wanted to take the Book of Shadows to protect his daughters.
-He leaves them without a proper goodbye, instead leaving a home Christmas movie of the girls when they were younger.
+He leaves them without a proper goodbye, instead leaving a home movie of Christmas with the girls when they were younger.
 Three years later, Victor comes to San Francisco for a job interview.
 While in town, he assists his daughters in helping capture the demon children and bring them to the Ice Cream Man's truck.
 Victor has an immediate distrust of Piper's fiancée Leo, once he finds out he is a whitelighter, as he believes that Patty's affair with her whitelighter Sam was one of the contributing factors to the end of their marriage.
 Victor eventually accepts Leo and Piper's relationship.
 Later in 2001, Victor returns for Prue's funeral.
 In 2002, he visits his daughters and introduces them to his new wife Doris Bennett (Cheryl Ladd), whom he met on a singles' cruise.
 Victor does not know that Doris is a demon and that she only married him so she could get closer to his daughters and steal Piper's baby, Wyatt.
 Doris stabs Victor in the abdomen, nearly killing him, before attempting to steal Wyatt.
 However, she is eventually vanquished.